 MVP of the Week

 Herc sold Jason a lemon of a truck, and now he’s out $4k in repairs.
 When Buddy sees the guys coming to blows over this at the mechanic’s shop, Jason tells him the repairs will take half of every cent he’s got, so Buddy offers him a job.
 It’s a lovely thing to do, but my first thought was “aren’t there ENOUGH salespeople at this car dealership?
 Buddy offers everyone a job!”
-The other salespeople feel the same way, although they express their feelings in crappy, ableist ways.
+The other salespeople feel the same, although they express their objections in crappy, ableist ways.
 After some hazing and commission-stealing by his colleagues, Jason has his day by giving a really powerful speech to Gerald, a “tire-kicker and looky-loo” who comes in every week and never buys this hybrid truck he’s always eyeing.
 Jason convinces him to finally buy the damn thing, and everyone’s impressed.
 Including me – I never thought I’d cheer at a pickup truck commission, but it was as exciting as the volleyball game!

 Best Austin Location of the Week